TykTechnologies/tyk-operator/docs/universal_data_graph.md

 # Universal Data Graph (UDG)

-> At the moment, Tyk Operator does not support the *3.2 (latest)* GraphQL schema for Tyk API definitions.
+> At the moment, Tyk Operator does not support the **V2 GraphQL Engine** introduced in 3.2 Tyk release.

 The Universal Data Graph (UDG) lets you combine multiple APIs into one universal interface.
 With the help of GraphQL you’re able to access multiple APIs with a single query.